shopware/docs/guides/plugins/apps/storefront.md

 You can modify the whole appearance of the storefront within your app.
 This includes [customizing templates](../plugins/storefront/customize-templates.md), [adding custom Javascript](../plugins/storefront/add-custom-javascript.md) and [custom styling](../plugins/storefront/add-custom-styling.md).

 As the storefront will be build on the Shopware server you don't have to set up any external servers for this.
-All you have to do is including your modifications \(in form of .html.twig, .js. .scss files\) inside the `Resources` folder of your app.
+All you have to do is including your modifications \(in form of `.html.twig`, `.js` or `.scss` files\) inside the `Resources` folder of your app.
 The base folder structure of your app my look like this:

 ```text
 └── DemoApp